Who Is at Fault in a Rear-end Accident?

 • Ensure the victim receives the money due under an insurance policy, settlement, judgment, or jury award.

 Rear-end collision lawyers make these and similar services as affordable as possible.
 They offer free consultations for accident victims and their loved ones to learn about their rights and options.
-And they take cases on a contingent fee basis, meaning that their payment consists of a percentage of the money they secure for their clients.
-They don’t charge upfront our hourly fees — instead, they only get paid if they get results.
+They also take cases on a contingent fee basis, meaning that their payment consists of a percentage of the money they secure for their clients.
+Most personal injury attorneys don't charge upfront our hourly fees — instead, they only get paid if they get results.
+To find out more about what a lawyer can do for you after a car accident, contact a personal injury attorney in your area.

 Jeff Morris, Car Accident Attorney near Myrtle Beach, SC area